watem-sedem/watem-sedem/docs/choices.rst

 option is enabled, :ref:`a raster with information about the direction <dammap>` is mandatory.

-The model sets the C-factor at every dam pixel tot 0 Thus, it overwrites the value of the pixel in the :ref:`C-factor raster <cmap> `.
+The model sets the C-factor at every dam pixel to 0.
+Thus, it overwrites the value of the pixel in the :ref:`C-factor raster <cmap> `.
 The ktc value of the pixel is set to -9999.